r-hannuschka/ngx-fileupload/docs/upload-directive.md

 3. pre validate if validators has been added
 4. works as controller to cancel / upload / clean over __all__ uploads which has been added

-Since the ngxFileUpload Directive provides no own view, you have to add this to any component which should be used as drop zone and listen to the __add__ event.
+Since the ngxFileUpload directive provides no own view, you have to add this to any component which should be used as drop zone and listen to the __add__ event.

 @example